indimail/indimail-virtualdomains/.github/README-indimail.md

 drwxr-x---.
 12 qmailq qmail 4096 Dec  7 10:45 /var/indimail/queue/queue9
 ```

-Now all you need is restart of all services to use the new QUEUE\_BASE, QUEUE\_COUNT, QUEUE\_START environment variables
+Now all you need is a restart of all services (that depend on the queue configuration) to use the new QUEUE\_BASE, QUEUE\_COUNT, QUEUE\_START environment variables

 ```
 $ sudo svc -r /service/qmail-smtpd* /service/qmail-send.25 /service/qmail-qm?pd.*
 ```

-indimail-mta also has a special queue <b>slowq</b> where the emails injected into this queue, the deliveries can be rate controlled.
+indimail-mta also has a special queue <b>slowq</b> where the deliveries can be rate controlled for messages injected into this queue.
 This is achived by setting the environment variable <b>QUEUEDIR</b>=<u>/var/indimail/queue/slowq</u>. indimail-mta provies you various [methods](#setting-environment-variables) to set environment variables.
 One of the method is using <b>domainqueue</b> control file discussed in [Controlling Delivery Rates](#controlling-delivery-rates).

 # Using systemd to start IndiMail

-IndiMail compoments get started by indimail-mta service.
-It does not have it's own startup service, but rather places all its services under indimail-mta's svscan directory /service.

-[systemd](http://en.wikipedia.org/wiki/Systemd "systemd") is a system and service manager for Linux, compatible with SysV and LSB init scripts. systemd provides aggressive parallelization capabilities, uses socket and D-Bus activation for starting services, offers on-demand starting of daemons, keeps track of processes using Linux cgroups, supports snapshots and restoring of the system state, maintains mount and automount points and implements an elaborate transactional dependency-based service control logic.
+IndiMail compoments get started by <b>svscan</b>.
+IndiMail does not have it's own startup service, but rather places all its services under indimail-mta's svscan directory <u>/service</u>.
+To start indimail services all that is required is to run <b>svscan</b>.
+Depending on your OS you can use various methods to start <b>svscan</b> automatically. <b>systemd</b> has become the defacto init replacement and can be configured to start <b>svscan</b> by using a <b>systemd unit</b> file. [systemd](http://en.wikipedia.org/wiki/Systemd "systemd") is a system and service manager for Linux, compatible with SysV and LSB init scripts. systemd provides aggressive parallelization capabilities, uses socket and D-Bus activation for starting services, offers on-demand starting of daemons, keeps track of processes using Linux cgroups, supports snapshots and restoring of the system state, maintains mount and automount points and implements an elaborate transactional dependency-based service control logic.
 It can work as a drop-in replacement for sysvinit.
+Personally I don't like systemd.
+It is horribly complicated and too vast to be understood easily.
+The <b>[RC](https://www.freebsd.org/cgi/man.cgi?rc(8))</b> used by distributions like FreeBSD, [openrc](https://wiki.gentoo.org/wiki/OpenRC) of gentoo are much simpler.
+But let us without further ado look at how to use <b>systemd</b>.

-The first step is to write the service configuration file for IndiMail in /lib/systemd/system/svscan.service
+The first step is to write the service configuration file for IndiMail in <u>/lib/systemd/system/svscan.service</u>.
+You can have PrivateTmp=yes if you desire indimail to use private /tmp which is inaccessible to outside.
+This will give you better security when you write scripts that use <u>/var/tmp</u> or <u>/tmp</u>.

 ```
 [Unit]